 Tim Rogers, Manager, Farm News Media – [email protected]

 Raised on a purebred Hereford cattle farm near Mason, Michigan, Tim Rogers serves the organization as the publications manager, overseeing the day-to-day business operations of Michigan Farm News.
 He began his career at Michigan Farm Bureau in 2003 as the advertising sales representative.
 Along with his cattle background, Tim has a strong understanding of production agriculture having also worked for both dairy and cash-crop farmers.
 Tim is a graduate of Michigan State University with a bachelor’s degree in Agriculture and Natural Resources Communications.

-Jeremy C. Nagel, media relations specialist – [email protected]
+Jeremy C. Nagel, Member Communications Specialist – [email protected]

 Rodger Meschke grew up riding the tractor with grandpa on the family fruit operation in St. Joseph.
 After moving to Portage he worked in the greenhouses and on a blueberry operation.
 After four years at Central Michigan University he made stops in Chicago, Denver and Battle Creek before landing in Lansing where he worked as a program director, sports reporter and promotions director at mid-Michigan radio and TV outlets.
 In 1994 Rodger joined Michigan Farm Bureau as Manager of Video Services and has produced segments on all areas of agriculture in all areas of the state.